Le Chevalier D'Eon: Releases

 Le Chevalier D'Eon aired in Japan on WOWOW from August 19, 2006, to February 2, 2007.
 Animax also aired the series in Japan as well as its respective networks worldwide, including its English language networks in Southeast Asia and India.
 The first episode of the series was also screened at the Ottawa International Animation Festival in September 2006.

 As of October 2007, Media Factory released the series in DVD format in Japan with twelve volumes that contained two episodes each.
-The series was originally licensed in North America by ADV Films, but the rights to the series were transferred over to Funimation in 2008, along with the rights to several other anime series.
+The series was originally licensed in North America by ADV Films, but the rights to the series were transferred to Funimation in 2008, along with the rights to several other anime series.
 ADV Films released the series in six DVD volumes with four episodes as of December 2007.
 In December 2008, Funimation released a complete box set of the series DVDs, which contains all the episodes in four discs.
 The first two discs contain commentaries along with some of the series' episodes, and an additional disc with extra content such as promotional videos and interviews with the original Japanese cast is also included.
 On December 1, 2009, Funimation released a DVD set containing all 24 episodes in the North America.